minvws/nl-rdo-rijksoverheid-ui-theme/README.md

 1. [Create a GitHub personal access token (classic) with scope `read:packages`](https://github.com/settings/tokens/new?scopes=read:packages&description=GitHub%20Container%20Registry%20Token).
 2. Run `docker login ghcr.io --username <username>`, substituting your GitHub username.
-3. In the password prompt, enter the personal access token you obtained form step 1.
+3. In the password prompt, enter the personal access token you obtained from step 1.

 Once you are authenticated, you can run the visual regression tests: